 The deep moat, 10 impressive gateways, and thick stone walls that once kept enemies out, now entice tourists in.

 It’s recommended that visitors buy a “package tour ticket” valid for two days when they arrive.

-This joint ticket includes entrance to all areas of the Citadel and several of the Royal Tombs located just outside Hue.
+This joint ticket includes entrance to all areas of the Imperial Citadel, including the Imperial City and several of the Royal Tombs located just outside Hue.

 If you don’t enjoy walking around in the heat, there are bicycles and golf-cart tours available near the entrance.